google/dwh-migration-tools/client/README.md

 ## Installation

-Clone or download this repository and install the Python packages listed in the [requirements.txt](requirements.txt) file through (all commands are supposed to be run from the archive or repository top level folder):
+Clone or download this repository and install the exemplary Python client:

 ```
-pip3 install -r client/requirements.txt
+pip3 install dwh-migration-tools/client
 ```

 Install the gcloud CLI following the [instructions](http://cloud.google.com/sdk/docs/install).